KratosMultiphysics/CoSimIO/docs/communication.md

 **Input for all communication methods:**

+The following settings are available for all methods of communication:

 | name | type | required | default| description |
 |-------------------|--------|---|---|---|
 | my_name           | string | x | - | necessary for establishing a connection |